 Hedgehogs have an excellent sense of smell and hearing, but very poor eyesight.
 Center Parcs is the perfect environment for hedgehogs, with up to 400 acres of woodland on each village for them to explore in.

 Heidi Brain works at Aqua Sana Woburn Forest, and delivered 4 hedgehogs to the village this week; 3 males and 1 female (pictured left).
-She has been hand rearing them on puppy milk since September last year.
+She has been hand-rearing them on puppy milk since September last year.

-They have been placed in a hedgehog release pens where they we will spend a couple of nights before we will open the door allowing them to roam and forage for food themselves and setting up home in Woburn Forest.
+They have been placed in hedgehog release pens where they will spend a couple of nights before we will open the door allowing them to roam and forage for food themselves and setting up home in Woburn Forest.

 Whinfell Forest became a national red squirrel conservation area in 2002 and as is dominated by Scots Pine and Norway Spruce, which is a haven for the endangered red squirrel.
 Mike Harrison, Central Buildings Asset Manager spotted the red squirrel exploring the quiet village (left image).